 Long-Term Advantages of Telehealth Access to an Infectious Disease Specialist

-To handle these complex conditions, Eagle’s Tele-ID providers can become an integral part of a hospital’s care team.
+To handle these complex conditions, Eagle’s infectious disease specialists become an integral part of a hospital’s care team.
 They work with on-site nurses, who help with patient exams.
 If wounds are involved, images are able to be sent instantly to the Tele-ID provider, as part of the patient’s medical record, in advance of the consult.

 The patient’s medical history, x-ray and lab results are also available for secure, remote viewing in the hospital’s EMR, which Eagle providers have access to and use for documentation.
-Eagle Tele-ID providers communicate directly, via a secure phone or text app, with medical sub-specialists that are on the case, for real-time consults with pulmonologists, cardiologists or nephrologists, as needed.
+Our telemedicine infectious disease providers communicate directly, via a secure phone or text app, with medical sub-specialists that are on the case, for real-time telemedicine consults with pulmonologists, cardiologists or nephrologists, as needed.

 Exams are very comprehensive, including use of an electronic stethoscope that captures readings via thermal technology and transmits the data to the Tele-ID provider.
 This allows the remote provider to determine the status of vital organs, including heart, lungs, gastrointestinal system.

 For the patient, the consult is very similar to an in-person physician’s visit.
 “It’s right at the bedside, just as if I’ve pulled up a chair,” says Dr. Fitzgerald.
 “Patients really appreciate it if we talk to them, so we show we’re paying attention to them, we’re listening and we’re not hurried.
 It really feels very natural, and the room is quiet so we can have a good conversation.
 We find it’s the one-on-one conversation they remember.”